danielsaidi/TagKit/Sources/TagKit/TagKit.docc/Getting-Started.md

 ## Views

-TagKit will contain a couple of views to simplify working with tags.
+TagKit also has a few views that aim at making it easier to work with tags.

-More information coming soon.
+For instance, ``TagTextField`` only lets you type valid characters, which is nice when you want to educate users about the expected format.